Download

 If you are setting a server up in Publii for the first time, you'll notice that the Sync your website button is unavailable; instead, you will see a button marked Configure Server.
 Clicking this will take you to the Server Configuration screen.
 Alternatively, you can click the Server option in the left-sidebar to open this screen too.

 If you haven't yet got a server, don't worry.
-You can continue to create content and customise your website locally in Publii, and sync it later once you're server is ready.
+You can continue to create content and customize your website locally in Publii and sync it later once your server is ready.

 Before you get started with setting Publii up to sync to your server you should make sure that you know which type of server you are using, and have the information necessary to configure it in Publii.
 Details about the settings and details required for each deployment method are covered below.
 Whereas FTP-based uploads (this is the standard for hosting purchased from a provider, such as Bluehost or GoDaddy) are easy to configure, more convoluted deployment options such as Amazon S3 require additional steps; you'll find links to detailed step-by-step guides to using these methods in the left-sidebar of this documentation.